Family Income Supplement (FIS) is a weekly tax-free payment available to

 account in the assessment for a medical

-FIS is a tax-free weekly payment for employees:
+FIS is a tax-free weekly payment for employees who:

-cannot use time spent in self-employment (or on Community
+condition.
+You cannot use time spent in self-employment

 - Where the employment is likely to last at least 3 months

-- Looking after one or more children and
+- Have one or more children who normally live with you and

-- Earning less than a set amount which varies according to family size
+- Earn less than an amount set according to your family size

-Generally the payment continues for one year (52 weeks) and is not affected
+dependent on you.
+Generally the payment continues for one year (52 weeks) and

 However, in the following 2 circumstances, your weekly rate of FIS can be